gauravshankarkumar/Instagram-Clone/README.md

-# Instagram-Clone App by June batch
+# Instagram-Clone App by Skill-Edge May/June batch
-this is testing
-ya hoooo